Electricity Retail Terms & Conditions

 10.4 The termination of this Agreement shall be without prejudice to any other rights or remedies a party may be entitled to and shall not affect any accrued rights or liabilities of either party or the continuance in force of any provision of this Agreement which expressly or implicitly is intended to survive termination.

-10.6.3 The Customer shall be deemed to have given its consent to the Retailer to apply for the cessation of classification as a contestable consumer with effect on and from the Default Supply Effective Date.
+10.6.1 With respect to any Customer who is eligible to apply to cease his classification as a contestable consumer under regulation 7 of the Electricity (Contestable Consumers) Regulations, the Customer shall be deemed to have given its consent to the Retailer to apply for the cessation of classification as a contestable consumer with effect from the Default Supply Effective Date.

 11. Force Majeure